Who Pulls Permits, Homeowner or Contractor? Building Permit Requirements in Oregon

 HOMEOWNER TIPS

 Who Pulls Permits, Homeowner or Contractor?
-Building Permit Requirements in Washington
+Building Permit Requirements in Oregon

-When planning a home renovation or construction project in Washington, whether in Seattle, Tacoma, Vancouver, or growing areas like Bellevue and Olympia, permits and inspections are essential to ensure work is completed safely and up to code.
-While the process can feel time-consuming, it plays a critical role in protecting your home and long-term investment.
+When planning a home renovation or construction project in Oregon, whether in Portland, Albany, Eugene, or growing communities like Bend and Beaverton, permits and inspections are vital to ensuring that the work is completed safely and up to code.
+While the process of obtaining permits can sometimes feel frustrating, time-consuming, and expensive, homeowners need to understand how to navigate it properly.

 Why Building Permits and Inspections Are Required for Repairs